tmunzer/get-a-key/README.md

   * The portal can be configured to only display the frame to generate Corporate access, Guest access, or both.
   * The Guest account is sent to the corporate user email.
 * Possibility to define a portal as "default".
 This will let users access the login page from https://_fqdn_/login, instead of using the unique URL.
-* AzureAD and ADFS integration
-* Docker version (deployement script available below) with NGINX and Let's Encrypt

 ## Install
 This Reference Application can be used as a standalone Application, or it can be deployed as a Docker Image.